Anti-Müllerian hormone: Other

 AMH production by the Sertoli cells of the testes remains high throughout childhood in males but declines to low levels during puberty and adult life.
 AMH has been shown to regulate production of sex hormones, and changing AMH levels (rising in females, falling in males) may be involved in the onset of puberty in both sexes.
 Functional AMH receptors have also been found to be expressed in neurons in the brains of embryonic mice, and are thought to play a role in sexually dimorphic brain development and consequent development of gender-specific behaviours.
 In a clade of Sebastes rockfishes in the Northwest Pacific Ocean, a duplicated copy of the AMH gene (called AMHY) is the master sex-determining gene.
 In vitro experiments demonstrate that the overexpression of AMHY causes female-to-male sex reversal in at least one species, S. schlegelii.

 Pathology

 In males, inadequate embryonal AMH activity can lead to persistent Müllerian duct syndrome (PMDS), in which a rudimentary uterus is present and testes are usually undescended.
 The AMH gene (AMH) or the gene for its receptor (AMH-RII) are usually abnormal.
-AMH measurements have also become widely used in the evaluation of testicular presence and function in infants with intersex conditions, ambiguous genitalia, and cryptorchidism.
+AMH measurements have also become widely used in the evaluation of testicular presence and function in infants with intersex variations, ambiguous genitalia, and cryptorchidism.

-Female offspring of pregnant mice injected with AMH develop polycystic ovary syndrome (PCOS)-like symptoms, including infertility, delayed puberty, and erratic ovulation.
+Female offspring of pregnant mice injected with AMH develop polyendocrine metabolic ovarian syndrome (PMOS)-like symptoms, including infertility, delayed puberty, and erratic ovulation.
 Injection of GnRH antagonist cetrorelix prevents the appearance of reproductive defects in this context.
-This implies excess of AMH may cause PCOS through GnRH signaling.
+This implies excess of AMH may cause PMOS through GnRH signaling.